Lyme disease has become an epidemic.

 For more information, see the Lyme Induced Autism Foundation.

 10) In studies done on the brains of Alzheimer’s patients – 7 of 10 tested positive for Lyme.

 Do you believe me now?
 I hope so.
 I also hope you aren’t like many people I’ve met who’ve suffered needlessly for years, until they finally got a Lyme diagnosis.
 Don’t give up – keep fighting!

 Recently, former New Your Mets pitcher, Tom Seaver, threw the first pitch at the National League All-Star game.
 It was pretty amazing.
 Not the pitch, the fact that he was there at all.
 You see, they thought he had dementia.
 Turns out it was Lyme disease.
 I found a few more famous people who’ve had Lyme disease.
 It can happen to the best of us – it can happen to you!

 One final note.
-If you do find a a tick attached to your body or someone else’s, don’t do the dumb, folklore things I did to take one off my husband.
+If you do find a a tick on yourself or someone else, don’t do the dumb, folklore things I did to take one off my husband.
 Here’s the proper way to remove a tick!

 If you’ve battled Lyme, we’d love to hear your story.
 Please comment below.